 There aren’t information boards explaining what you’re looking at.
 So, please, if you want to get the most out of your visit, you must hire a guide.

 Guides are so inexpensive in Machu Picchu, and you can find one for as low as 20 soles (US$6).
 Not hiring a guide is a big mistake.
 They will provide all the information that you need to know about the lost city of the Incas, and even more.

-My fourth tip to visiting Machu Picchu is to hire a guide, and you can do that in Cusco, Aguas Calientes, and even at the park’s entrance.
+My fourth tip for visiting Machu Picchu is to hire a guide, and you can do that in Cusco, Aguas Calientes, and even at the park’s entrance.

 5 – Take your time